Understanding Criminal Statutes

-Understanding criminal law, and how to break down a statute, is crucial to understanding your rights and ensuring that you receive a fair trial.
+Understanding criminal statutes and how to break down the elements is crucial to understanding your rights and ensuring that you receive a fair trial.
 Remember, the prosecution must have sufficient evidence to prove every element of a crime beyond a reasonable doubt in order for you to be convicted.
 Knowing the elements of a crime you have been charged with can also help you get the most out of the time you spend with your attorney.
 After all, you may know of certain evidence that can directly challenge an element.

 The earlier you're aware of possible evidence in your favor and can relay it to your attorney, the greater the chance that the evidence can be obtained and preserved for trial or for use in plea bargaining.
 Also, there are common defenses that are often based on the elements of a crime which may also benefit you if they can be developed early in the process.

-Understanding criminal law, and how to break down a statute, is crucial to understanding your rights and ensuring that you receive a fair trial.
+Understanding criminal statutes by breaking them down into their elements is crucial to understanding your rights and ensuring that you receive a fair trial.
 Criminal statutes aren't always written in a way the average person can understand.
 As unfair as that may seem, it is the way our criminal justice system operates.
 You can get help from a local criminal defense attorney today.